 To help European players make a well-informed decision when choosing an online casino to place their bets at, we have taken the time to draw up a short list of four gambling operators accepting members from the Old Continent.
 All four operators are well-known in the industry for their reliability, transparency, and diverse gaming libraries.
 In addition, players will benefit from a nice range of safe and easy-to-use payment solutions and a plethora of appealing promotional offers.

-- Over 500 Las Vegas style casino games
+- 500 Las Vegas style games

-- More than 10 million registered members
+- 10 million+ registered members

 Deposit Options: Visa, MasterCard, Maestro, Diners, Bank Transfers, EntroPay, Neteller, Click2Pay, ecoCard, PayPal, Skrill, iDeal, POLi, E-check, UseMyBank, Qiwi, Paysafecard

 Withdrawal Options: Visa, Bank Transfers, EntroPay, Neteller, Skrill, Click2Pay.

 Jackpot City Casino

 Jackpot City Casino was launched back in 1998 and has the reputation of one of the most exciting online casinos.
 It provides the fastest payouts to players in the online gambling industry.
 The approved withdrawals are processed within 48 hours.
 The average payout ratio is 97.48%, and you can expect better returns than those at a landbased casino.
 The software system allows you to fix specific deposit limits which are a good tool in order to manage your bankroll.
 Customer support is available 24/7 in a variety of languages.